 Build an emergency fund

-As we all know, life is simply unpredictable, so at the risk of sounding like a TV commercial for insurance, set aside a chunk of money only to be used for that seriously rainy day.
+As we all know, life is merely unpredictable, so at the risk of sounding like a TV commercial for insurance, set aside a chunk of money only to be used for that seriously rainy day.
 Or put away a bit of money once a week if that’s more feasible–10 dollars set aside in a piggy bank each week equals over $500!
 But decide on an amount that you will be saving each week and stick to it.

 You can have your bank do a weekly automatic transfer from your checking account to your savings account, no piggy bank needed.
-We all know that it’s a lot easier to save money when you don’t have to remember to move the leftover cash to savings yourself.
+We all know that it’s a lot easier to save money when you don’t have to remember to move the leftover cash to protect yourself.
 Not only that, you learn how to work with less money each month if you start with less.
-Some banks even have programs like “Keep the Change” that will round up the price of each debit card purchase and transfer that difference (that extra change) directly into your savings account–a few cents a day goes a long way!
+Some banks even have programs like “Keep the Change” that will round up the price of each debit card purchase and transfer that difference (that spare change) directly into your savings account–a few cents a day goes a long way!

 Set one BIG goal

-Even if you have several financial goals on your mind for 2014, take your biggest, most formidable sounding resolution, and break it down.
-Whether it’s saving up a certain sum for your child’s college or cutting down your energy bill for the year, deciding on just ONE major achievement will help you focus on actually getting it done.
+Even if you have several financial goals on your mind for 2014, take your most significant, most formidable sounding resolution, and break it down.
+Whether it’s saving up a certain sum for your child’s college or cutting down your energy bill for the year, deciding on just ONE significant achievement will help you focus on actually getting it done.
 Once you’ve decided on your big goal, take one step toward it per month, or even one step per week if you can.
 Set aside the date and time during which you will accomplish this step.

 Out with the old—and the no longer used